rashmi0007/customer-churn-analysis/README.md

 ## Insights :
-▪ 2955 Technical tickets were opened and 3632 admin tickets were opened.
+▪ 2955 Technical tickets and 3632 admin tickets were opened.

 ▪ Majority of customers did not sign up for Technical Support and Online Security Services.